cpv994-crypto/Specula-Terminal/README.md

 Place brand assets under `public/brand` before building or deploying:

-- **Portrait**: Add your production portrait at `/public/brand/portrait.jpg`.
-The Contact page attempts to load this file; when it is missing, the UI renders a styled placeholder panel that reads: `Portrait asset missing: /public/brand/portrait.jpg`.
-- **Mark**: Replace `public/brand/specula-mark.svg` with the official Specula mark (SVG only).
+- **Mark**: `public/brand/specula-mark.svg` (SVG only).
-- **Wordmark**: Replace `public/brand/specula-wordmark.svg` with the official Specula wordmark (SVG only).
+- **Wordmark**: `public/brand/specula-wordmark.svg` (SVG only).
+- **Portrait**: Optional `public/brand/portrait.jpg`.
+When absent, the Contact view renders a glass placeholder and reminders on how to supply the portrait locally.

 A placeholder note lives at `public/brand/portrait-placeholder.txt` to keep the repository binary-free.

+## Adding images

+The repository must remain binary-free.
+To use a portrait later, place a JPEG at `/public/brand/portrait.jpg` in your local environment; it is intentionally gitignored.
+All other brand assets must stay as text-only SVGs under `/public/brand`.
+Avoid adding PNG/JPG/WebP/ICO files elsewhere in the repo.